Skip to main content

 The Input Schema defines the structure of the data that can be inserted into the prompt messages using Handlebars Template Language.
 This allows you to dynamically populate the prompt with relevant information from previous nodes or user input.
 You can modify the Input Schema by clicking the Edit Icon on the Node and selecting the Input Schema tab.

-BotDojo uses JSON Schema to define the inputs and outputs to an AI Function.
+BotDojo uses JSON Schema to define the inputs and outputs to an LLM.
 You can either specify a schema directly or use the UI to define it.

 For example let's say you have an Input Schema that expects 3 different variables, such as: “special_instructions”, “results” and a “question”.